destinyae/RapiDoc/README.md

 - Works with any framework or with no framework
 - Allows making API calls
 - Better Usability,
-    - all Models and Examples are expanded by default, eliminates the need to click and reveal.
+    - all Models and Examples are expanded by default, eliminating the need to click and reveal.
     - Request fields are pre-populated with sample data
     - Takes only one click to make an API call
     - Request and response can be placed side-by-side for easy comparison